fulldecent/blog.phor.net/_posts/2022-05-05-NFTs good or bad for art.md

 Originally [reported here](https://fulldecent.blogspot.com/2021/03/tesla-announces-new-model-t.html)

 Bitcoin, the original Ethereum Mainnet, and other blockchains contribute significantly to carbon emissions.
 How much emissions?
-Putting this into perspective, if you purchase a freshly minted Bitcoin and use it to buy a Tesla Model 3, this will contribute more to carbon emissions than if you bought the original Ford Model T in 1908 and drove it on gasoline until today. [phor]
+Putting this into perspective, if you purchase a freshly minted Bitcoin and use it to buy a Tesla Model 3, this will contribute more to carbon emissions than if you bought the original Ford Model T in 1908 and drove it on gasoline until today.

 ## The past 12 months